 RAOES OVERVIEW

 The goal of RAOES is to seamlessly support the collabo- ration of software architects and programmers in developing event-driven systems.
-In the latter, the behavior of active ob- jects is specified by using UML State Machines.
+In the latter, the behavior of active objects is specified by using UML State Machines.
 As previously described, it is very difficult to reconstruct the original model from the generated code since there is no bijective mapping between these artifacts.
-Therefore, RAOES defines a mecha- nism interface textually embedded inside the active objects, which are defined by object-oriented classes.
+Therefore, RAOES defines a mechanism interface textually embedded inside the active objects, which are defined by object-oriented classes.
 This mechanism acts as a role to communicate the C++ programming language to USM so that the traceability between model and code in the reverse direction of the RTE can be eased.

 Specifically, in the code generation process, instead of directly generating C++ code as in Fig. 3, RAOES produces a front-end C++ code.
 The latter plays as an intermediate representation, which is C++-conformant.
 Fig. 4 shows how RAOES is different from the existing approaches.
 RAOES separates codes for the structural and behavioral part.
 The connections between these parts are realized by using simple name binding mechanisms.